 Ingredients

-And now for a couple notes about our pumpkin mac and cheese ingredients.
-Obviously, the mac stands for elbow macaroni, but don't feel like you have to stick to that pasta shape.
-Penne, ziti, rigatoni, shells and cavatappi all make good substitutes.
+Elbow macaroni: Obviously, the mac stands for elbow macaroni, but don't feel like you have to stick to that pasta shape.
+Penne, ziti, rigatoni, shells, cavatappi and other short-cut pastas all make good substitutes for traditional macaroni.

-And then there's our cheese.
-I used equal parts of white cheddar and Gruyère, but you have some flexibility here as well.
+Cheese: I used equal parts of white cheddar and Gruyère, but you have some flexibility here as well.
 Yellow cheddar works just fine, and if you can't find Gruyère, you can switch it for the more commonly found Swiss cheese.

 You could even go in a totally different direction and use your own blend of cheeses, such as fontina, Gouda, mozzarella, Havarti or muenster.
 As long as it's a good melting cheese, you're all set.